ISNET-SUPARCO To Arrange Space Based Disaster Monitoring Course From Sept 5 - UrduPoint

 According to the ISNET, the course will provide a basic understanding of space-based disaster monitoring and management.
 The course will start with image interpretation techniques, remote sensing for disaster monitoring as well as rapid and detailed damage assessment.

-The course will provide hands-on exercises emphasizing the flood, earthquake, landslide and drought rapid mapping and damage assessment techniques and also give a brief about hazard modelling and a case study for flood hazard assessment.
+The course will provide hands-on exercises emphasizing flood, earthquake, landslide and drought rapid mapping and damage assessment techniques and also give a brief about hazard modeling and a case study for flood hazard assessment.

 About the course content, the ISNET revealed that the course included an introduction to GIS, Satellite Remote Sensing, Image Interpretation, Monitoring and Mapping of Disasters, Damage Assessment and a Flood Hazard Assessment case study.